 Stuffed peppers are really kind of brilliant, when you think about it.
 The hollow interior of a pepper is the perfect vessel for containing any number of wonderful fillings.

 Like lasagna!
 Minus the pasta, of course, because this is a keto recipe blog after all.
-Keto stuffed peppers are a great way to indulge those lasagna cravings.
+Keto stuffed peppers are a great way to indulge those lasagna cravings in a healthful, low carb way.

 And stuffed peppers have a distinct advantage over recipes like zucchini lasagna or keto lasagna skillet.
 They come neat little edible containers that make for a wonderful presentation.